krhoda/wasm_crossword_generator/README.md

 assert(guess_result == "Complete")
 ```

-A concrete use of this library is found in the example Single-Page Application repo at [example/react_web_example].
+A concrete use of this library is found in the [example Single-Page Application](example/react_web_example).

 The `CrosswordClient` abstraction found [here](src/crossword_generator_wrapper.ts) contains most of the information to run the puzzle.
 The types defined [here](dist/types/pkg/wasm_crossword_generator.d.ts) are useful too.